pgiu/kongslave/README.md

 ## Build

-Tested with opendnp3 version 2.0.1 and Visual Studio 2013.
+Tested with current (feb 9 2016) opendnp3 version 2.0.x and Visual Studio 2013.
-No Linux version, but should be easy to write a Makefile.
+It's assumed that opendnp3 and asio libraries are installed.
+The executable will be created in the `Release` directory.

+### Build on Windows

+Use the Visual Studio project

+### Build on Linux

+Remember to set the variable `ASIO_HOME` before building.

+To build the project:

+	make

+To install the binary in /usr/bin and install the man page, use:

+	sudo make install

 ## Run

-Use the release version `release/`
-Call it without parameters to see the sintax or use the .bat files to learn how to use it.
+Call it without parameters to see the sintax or use the .bat (windows) or .sh (*nix) scripts on the `Scripts`directory to learn how to use it.
+On *nix systems, type

+	man kongslave

+for help on the program.

-# License
+## License

 opendnp3 is licensed under the terms of the terms of the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).